Yunxiang-Li/Cpp_Primer/Chapter 12. Dynamic Memory/Chapter 12. Dynamic Memory.md

 **In our check function we didn’t check whether i was greater than zero.
 Why is it okay to omit that check?**

 Because the type of `i` is `dataSize`(actually `std::vector<std::string>::size_type`) which is an unsigned integer thus `i` can never be less than `0`.

+## Exercise 12.5

+**We did not make the constructor that takes an initializer_list explicit (§ 7.5.4, p.
+296).
+Discuss the pros and cons of this design choice.**

+Pros:

+The compiler will not use this constructor in an automatic conversion thus it is more clear for programmers.

+Cons:

+When using the constructor with a single parameter, the compiler cannot convert a single input variable to be the right type for that constructor.